Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 Now I find eating unshelled sunflower seeds is an excellent way to keep my mind occupied when I’m on a long road trip.

-And instead of a bag of store-bought seeds perched on the console, it’s a plastic baggie filled with seeds from flowers that I grew and harvested myself!
+And instead of reaching into a bag of store-bought seeds that are perched on the console, I’m delighted again and again by the plastic baggie filled with seeds from flowers that I grew and harvested myself!

 In this article, you’ll learn how to harvest and enjoy your own homegrown sunflower kernels.